-Your acquiring bank gives your business the ability to accept credit card or debit card transactions and handles the communication between your business and the “issuing bank”.
+A merchant acquirer (or acquiring bank) gives your business the ability to accept credit card or debit card transactions and handles the communication between your business and the issuing bank.

 Odds are, if you are already in business then you have some sort of deal with an acquiring bank or with a merchant services provider working in tandem with an acquiring bank.
 They are where you hold your merchant account and are the bank that deposits funds into your chosen business account after receiving your batched transactions.

 So in a similar way to how issuing banks are the customer’s gateway into the payment ecosystem, acquiring banks and their partner merchant service providers are the merchant’s gateway.

 Seems simple enough, right?
 Well, sort of.

 When you start to think a bit harder about acquiring banks and issuing banks, you may start wondering what all parties are involved in a single eCommerce transaction.
 And for a process that happens in a matter of seconds, the answer may surprise you.

 Here’s a great list that includes credit card acquirers from the Payment Dispute Standards & Compliance Council that sums it up, and the image below is also a nice summary, although there are more streamlined processes available today.